philgamer999/FunshyLauncherUtility/README.md

 # FunshyLauncherUtility

-This is a Download Utility mainly for GoogleDrive files.
+This is a Launcher mainly for GoogleDrive files.
+It is able to update and launch files.

 In order to setup your project, you can use the following steps: